searcy/archivesspace-duke-export-option-defaults/README.md

 - Use numbered `<c>` tags: false
 - EAD3 schema: false

+MARC export includes option to include or exclude unpublished.

 Be sure not to override export options that may be introduced in subsequent releases.